Reshadaliyevr/WhatsappBulkMessage/README.md

 ## License

-This project is licensed under the BOOST Software License
+This project is licensed under the Boost Software License 1.0